 Today we are going to care for our bodies before we start our learning.
 We can do that by make sure we drink water to keep our bodies hydrated.
-Our bodies are made up of 60% of water.
-Before you start your learning collect a cup of water or a drink bottle filled with water and try to drink it all before the end of your lesson.
+Did you know, our bodies are made up of 60% of water?
+Amazing!
+Before you start your learning, collect a cup of water or a drink bottle filled with water and try to drink it all before the end of your lesson.

-"Water cup" by Clker free vector Images Is licensed under CC BY 4.0
+"Water cup" by Clker free vector images is licensed under CC BY 4.0

-1. Brain break - Stretching and breathing
+Brain break - Stretching and breathing